sarahramadan/ayah-detection/README.md

 ## Steps for updated recitations

-TODO modify scripts to automate this scenario.
-Also do image diff and sql diff to identify changes alone.
+TODO do image diff and sql diff to identify changes alone.

+Any updates to a recitation must contain all the previous updates happened to the original archive.
+So if there are 3 updates to apply, the update archive must contain all the changed pages in all the 3 updates.

 ### First Run:

 You simply mount the new SVG folder with the changed pages only and do all the steps as above with a few exceptions:

-1. The generated SQLs in step 5 must contain a delete statement in the first line to remove the older records in preparation of adding the modified records.
-If no regions were changed, just place an empty file in the archive.

-2. The archive name must be appended with `_patch` and must contain all the updates happened to the original archive.
-So if there are 3 updates to apply, this archive must contain all the chanaged pages in all the 3 updates.

-3. TODO Put new instructions for mobile platform specific projects
+1. Add `--update_previous_recitation` to the `./sqlite_encoder` command.
+This will look for a previously generated `tsv` file in the input path.
+You need to copy it there before running the command.
+Make sure you copy the latest version of this file, either from the original recitation, or from the latest update to the recitation.

+2. Add `1` at the end of `./prepare_archives.sh` which denotes that a patch archive is needed.
+The difference is that the final archive file name is suffixed with `_patch` and the data file inside is named `data_patch.txt` rather than `data.txt`.

 ### Second Run: